Cristian Chivu: Inter Milan

 On 6 June 2025, reports indicated that Chivu had signed a two-year deal to become the head coach of his former club Inter Milan, with the official announcement pending the completion of his paperwork with Parma.
 Three days later, the club officially announced his appointment.
-His first game in charge ended as a 1-1 draw against Monterrey in the 2025 FIFA Club World Cup.
-3 days later, Chivu achieved his first win in charge of the club with Inter coming back from a goal down to beat Japanese side Urawa Red Diamonds 2-1.
-His first game with Inter in the Serie A was a 5-0 win against Torino.
+His first game in charge ended as a 1–1 draw against Monterrey in the 2025 FIFA Club World Cup.
+Three days later, Chivu achieved his first win in charge of the club with Inter coming back from a goal down to beat Japanese side Urawa Red Diamonds 2–1.
+His first game with Inter in Serie A was a 5–0 win against Torino.

+Except for a poor Champions League campaign that culminated in a knockout play-off exit to Bodø/Glimt, Chivu's first season with Inter was a success.
+He led his side to the Serie A title and a Coppa Italia victory—following a 2–0 win over Lazio in the final—securing the club's first double since the treble-winning 2009–10 season.

 Personal life

 Chivu speaks Italian, Dutch, Spanish, and English, as well as his native Romanian.

-His father Mircea was also a footballer and a coach, and the Mircea Chivu Stadium from Reșița is named in his honor.
-He played as a right back for CSM Reșița and Universitatea Craiova, winning the 1973–74 Divizia A with the latter.
-Mircea was coach at CSM Reșița when Cristian started his career.
+His father Mircea was also a footballer and a coach, and the Mircea Chivu Stadium in Reșița is named in his honor.
+Mircea played as a right back for CSM Reșița and Universitatea Craiova, winning the 1973–74 Divizia A with the latter.
+Mircea was a coach at CSM Reșița when Cristian started his career.
 According to Calcio Italia magazine, Chivu has been involved in opening football schools around Romania for the past few years, and he said "I hope that he is proud when he looks down on me" in reference to his father who died in 1998.

-He is married to Adelina Elisei, a former Romanian television personality and model, who gave birth to their first daughter Natalia on 12 February 2009 and their second daughter Anastasia on 4 November 2010.
-Both were baptized in the Romanian Orthodox Church in Milan.
+He is married to Adelina Elisei, a former Romanian television personality and model.
+The couple welcomed their first daughter, Natalia, on 12 February 2009, followed by a second daughter, Anastasia, on 4 November 2010, both born in Milan, Italy.
+The girls were subsequently baptized in the Romanian Orthodox Church in Milan.